The short answer is YES, there is hope if your dog has Lymphoma.

-Our talented friend Norman the Scooter Dog was diagnosed with Stage IV lymphoma and has been told the only chance for a possible cure is to do chemo and then a bone marrow transplant.
-He is undergoing treatment including chemo with oncologist Dr Terrance Hamilton at BluePearl Veterinary Partners
+Our talented friend Norman the Scooter Dog was diagnosed with Stage IV lymphoma and told the only chance for a possible cure was to do chemo and then a bone marrow transplant.
+He underwent treatment including chemo with oncologist Dr Terrance Hamilton at BluePearl Veterinary Partners

 Making the most out of your time together

 As Purdue University mentions, chemotherapy is not for every dog.
 For some pet parents, the idea of putting an elderly dog through intensive treatment can be unappealing.
 In this case, palliative care may be the preferable option.
 With pain management, an elderly dog with lymphoma can live out a happy last few months with their owner until it’s time to cross the rainbow bridge.
 Time can be taken to play the dog’s favorite games, give them their favorite treats, and spend lots of quality time together.
 The memories from this time are extremely meaningful and should be cherished.